 The Undergraduate Scholarship Committee has finalized its reviewed process and have awarded all available scholarships for Fall 2018 and Spring 2019 semesters.
 We do not offer summer scholarships.
 The committee will continue to award undergraduate scholarships if additional funding becomes available during the academic year.
 For these new scholarships, the committee will reconsider students who applied in Spring 2018 but were not awarded.

-2018-2019 Eccles School Undergraduate General Scholarship Application is closed
+2019-2020 Eccles School Undergraduate Scholarship Application is NOW OPEN.

-Recipients of a Business Scholars Program scholarship (freshman, transfer, and four-year scholarships) are eligible to apply for scholarship support through the Eccles School General Undergraduate Scholarship application; however, they will only receive the scholarship of the highest value, not both awards.
-The committee will consider exceptions on a case by case situation; such as, but not limited to, if a student has high demonstrated financial need and or a student is the best and only qualified applicant for a particular award.
+Recipients of a Business Scholars Program scholarship (freshman, transfer, and four-year scholarships) are eligible to apply for scholarship support through the Eccles School Undergraduate Scholarship application; however, they will receive only the scholarship of the highest value, not both awards.
+The committee will consider exceptions on a case-by-case situation; such as, but not limited to, if a student has demonstrated high financial need and/or a student is the best and only qualified applicant for a particular award.

 The undergraduate scholarship awarding process is competitive.
-For the 2018-2019 academic year, the committee received over 600 applications and awarded scholarships to 48% of applicants.
+For the 2018-2019 academic year, the committee received more than 600 applications and awarded scholarships to 48 percent of applicants.
 The majority of the recipients are declared business majors, who have completed, and are currently taking upper-division coursework for their major.

 In addition to merit-based awards, the scholarship committee takes a holistic approach when evaluating and selecting applicants for scholarships since funding is limited.
 Some factors that are heavily weighted, but not limited to, are as follows: major status, demonstrated financial need (i.e. filed FAFSA), volunteer work, extracurricular activities and work experience, adversities, and professional goals.
 The committee must also adhere by any special criteria set by donors.
 There are years that donors set very specific criteria that limit the committee’s awarding scope; for example, the committee must select the best candidates from certain Utah regions, career experience or interest, or have faced extreme hardships.
 Even with such narrow parameters, the committee always strives in selecting the best academic performing student who is also the best qualified for any available scholarship.